-• Error: L6915E: Library reports error: scatter-load file declares no heap or stack regions and user_initial_stackheap is not defined.
+Error: L6915E: Library reports error: scatter-load file declares no heap or stack regions and user_initial_stackheap is not defined.

-Error: L6915E: Library reports error: The semihosting user_initial_stackheap cannot reliably set up a usable heap region if scatter loading is in use

-It is most likely that you have not re-implemented user_setup_stackheap() or you have not defined ARM_LIB_STACK or ARM_LIB_HEAP regions in the respective scatter file.

-See the following in Developing Software for ARM® Processors:

-Placing the stack and heap on page 3-13.

-See the following in C and C++ Libraries and Floating-Point Support Reference:

-'''

-- user_setup_stackheap() on page 2-60

-'''

-- Legacy function user initial stackheap() on page 2-71.

-- Reserving an empty region on page 8-54. - Error: L6915E: Library reports error: use_no_semihosting was requested but <function> was referenced.

-Where <function> represents user_initial_stackheap, sys_exit, sys_open, sys_tmpnam, ttywrch, system, remove, rename, sys_command_string, time, or clock

-This error can appear when retargeting semihosting-using functions, in order to avoid any SVC/BKPT instructions being linked-in from the C libraries.
-Ensure that no semihosting-using functions are linked in from the C library by using:
+Error: L6915E: Library reports error: The semihosting user_initial_stackheap cannot reliably set up a usable heap region if scatter loading is in use It is most likely that you have not re-implemented user_setup_stackheap() or you have not defined ARM_LIB_STACK or ARM_LIB_HEAP regions in the respective scatter file. - Note -user_setup_stackheap() supersedes the deprecated function user_initial_stackheap().
+See the following in C and C++ Libraries and Floating-Point Support Reference: user setup stackheap() on page 2-60 Legacy function user initial stackheap() on page 2-71.
+See the following in Using the Linker: Reserving an empty region on page 8-52.
+Error: L6915E: Library reports error: use_no_semihosting was requested but <function> was referenced.
+Where <function> represents user_initial_stackheap, sys_exit, sys_open, sys_tmpnam, ttywrch, system, remove, rename, sys_command_string, time, or clock This error can appear when retargeting semihosting-using functions, in order to avoid any SVC/BKPT instructions being linked-in from the C libraries.
+Ensure that no semihosting-using functions are linked in from the C library by using: #pragma import(use_no_semihosting) See the following in Using C and C++ Libraries and Floating-Point Support: Using the libraries in a nonsemihosting environment on page 2-36.

-#pragma import(use_no_semihosting)

-See the following in Using C and C++ Libraries and Floating-Point Support:

-- Using the libraries in a nonsemihosting environment on page 2-36.

 If there are still semihosting-using functions being linked in, the linker reports this error.
 To resolve this, you must provide your own implementations of these C library functions.
 The emb_sw_dev directory contains examples of how to re-implement some of the more common semihosting-using functions.
 See the file retarget.c.
-See Using C and C++ Libraries and Floating-Point Support for more information on using semihosting-using C library functions.

-The linker does not report any semihosting-using functions such as, for example, semihost(), in your own application code.

-To identify which semihosting-using functions are still being linked-in from the C libraries:

-- Link with armlink --verbose --list err.txt - Search err.txt for occurrences of I_use_semihosting For example:
+See Using C and C++ Libraries and Floating-Point Support for more information on using semihosting-using C library functions. - Note The linker does not report any semihosting-using functions such as, for example, semihost(), in your own application code.
+To identify which semihosting-using functions are still being linked-in from the C libraries: Link with armlink --verbose --list err.txt Search err.txt for occurrences of I_use_semihosting

+'''

-...
-Loading member sys_exit.o from c_4.l. reference : I_use_semihosting definition: sys_exit
+Loading member sys_exit.o from c_4.1.

+reference : I_use_semihosting

+definition: sys_exit

+'''